cinc-project/automate/components/docs-chef-io/content/automate/ha_disaster_recovery_setup.md

 - Running two parallel clusters can be expensive.
 - Data is available till the last backup is performed.
+- Changing the DNS from Primary cluster Load-balancer to Disaster Recovery Load-balancer might take some time to reflect.

 ### Steps to setup the Production and Disaster Recovery Cluster